digirishab/flower_shower_ds/README.md

 - I’m planning to use a Stack to position each flower independently and layer them over the background.
   Each flower will use its own AnimatedBuilder, so they can all animate on their own timelines.

-- Disposing is also necessary of each flower.
+- Disposing is also necessary of each animation controller.

 - Recycling flower objects once they’ve finished falling could help in performance optimisation.